Research Hub > Types of USB Cables: The Ultimate Guide

 Terms to Know Before We Start

-Before we dive into the different types of USB cables, let's start by discussing some basic USB knowledge and common terms you will hear when dealing with USB cables.
+Before we dive into the different types of USB cables, let's start by discussing some USB basics.

-When discussing USB cables, some common terms are used frequently, like version and type:
+When discussing USB cables, some common terms are used frequently, such as version and type:

 Understanding USB Version